ARCA Menards Series East: History

 In 2012, NASCAR unified the rules of the NASCAR K&N Pro Series Invitational and North/East Series to a many rules package.
 A pre -season invitational race known as the Toyota All-Star Race was also added to pit the best drivers from both series head-to-head.

-For 2013 NASCAR made several rule changes including giving team the option of using "special" engines and a composite body to reduce the cost of competing in the K&N Series.
+For 2013 NASCAR made several rule changes including giving teams the option of using "special" engines and a composite body to reduce the cost of competing in the K&N Series.
 The "spec" engine has become fairly popular, but the old style steel bodies are still preferred over the composite bodies by most teams.
 Chase Elliott won the series at 2010, and 2011.

 On December 16, 2019, NASCAR announced that Camping World would take over as title sponsor of both series in the Grand National Division.

 For 2015, the names of both the East and West series were both sponsored by K&N Engineering and the East Series was named the K&N Pro Series East.
 In 2011, NASCAR lowered the age maximum across each of its regional touring series to 30.

 In 2020, the series became part of the ARCA Menards Series banner and was renamed to the ARCA Menards Series East.

+Television broadcasting

+Since 2024, the races have been streamed on FloRacing.

-ARCA Menards Series cars
+ARCA Menards Series East cars

 General

 As part of NASCAR's unification of the two Camping World Series in 2003, the cars can be either a 105-inch (2,700 mm, which had been used in the former Busch Grand National East) or 110-inch (2,800 mm, which had been used in the former Winston West) wheelbase.
 Cambered/off-set rear ends are not allowed.

 Currently, the series requires the use of a Five Star bodies composite body that started in the 2015 season, currently the 2013 Chevrolet SS, Ford Fusion, or Toyota Camry, as well as the Ford Mustang.
 Since the 2007 debut of the new chassis at the Cup and 2010 debut at the second-tier level, many ARCA East and West cars are former Cup or Xfinity cars.

 Teams have an option of building their own engines or they may run a specification engine, similar to what is used at many short tracks.
 Both engines are V8, pushrod, 12:1 compression motors.
 "Built" motors are built to team specifications using any configuration of pieces as long as it still meets NASCAR specifications.
 The spec engine is built using NASCAR-approved pieces that may be purchased from an approved supplier.
 The engines may be purchased as a kit or pre-assembled.
 All of the spec pieces are individually encrypted with a barcode for verification and tracking purposes and can be checked during the inspection process with an encryption reader.
 NASCAR has a specification supplier for the series-specification engine.